 Leo Takahashi is making the move from grinder to flight controller on the Japan SailGP Team for the global championship’s second season.
-Despite being the youngest member on any of the national teams, he’ll be responsible for piloting the record-breaking F50 catamaran around the race course at speeds up to 50 knots / 60 mph.
+Despite his youth, he’ll be responsible for piloting the record-breaking F50 catamaran around the race course at speeds up to 50 knots / 60 mph.

 Takahashi spent most of the team’s runner-up campaign as grinder alongside Yuki Kasatani, providing the power to trim the 24 meter wingsail, but the up-and-comer has a big year ahead as he campaigns for the Tokyo 2020 Games.